 No time of year offers more opportunity for self-reflection than the blessed hours of Winter Solstice.
 Come, step into the still point and find a deeper mystery in the dance that happens only at the nexus.
+Listen to the audio.

 Deep in Midwinter’s heart

 that glisten through the darkness,

 not so much as to dispel